Ritik-JS/Alumini/UPDATED_BACKEND_WORKFLOW.md

 ## 📊 Executive Summary

-This document outlines the **production-ready backend architecture** for the Alumni Portal System, including:
+This document outlines the **production-ready backend architecture** for the AlumUnity System, including:

 - **6 AI/ML Systems** for intelligent features
 - **Admin Dataset Upload Pipeline** for bulk data processing